House Designers Capture the Character, Diversity, and Lifestyle of the Region

 Styles of the ‘60s and ‘70s, the Contemporary and Modern styles find their way in every region of the country.
 Attractively simple with clean lines, the Contemporary home is usually designed with a hip roof and large windows.
 The exteriors may be of wood, brick, rock, or stucco.
 The Modern style typically has a flat otr extremely low-slope roof with lots of metal, glass, and materials like stone or brick.

-This classically simple Contemporary style home comes with an open floor plan and three bedrooms.
-The covered front porch is flanked by attractive stone columns (Plan #149-1193).
+This classically simple Contemporary style home comes with an open floor plan and two to four bedrooms.
+The low-profile home ia a good example of contemporary treatment of Prairie style (Plan #194-1014).

-This Modern style home, built on a sloping lot, features a roof of asphalt roll roofing and a rock/stone exterior.
-Large glass windows typical of Modern homes give the house plenty of light and a breezy, airy feel (Plan #149-1187).
+This Modern style home, built on a sloping lot, features a roof of asphalt roll roofing and a rock/stone and wood exterior.
+Large glass windows typical of Modern homes give the house plenty of light and a breezy, airy feel (Plan #100-1278).

 The beauty of the Pacific Northwest style is not in the design itself – but in how it fits into the beautiful natural surroundings.
 If you’re ready to adapt to the Pacific Northwest aesthetic, there are great architectural styles waiting.
 Search our entire collection of Pacific Northwest homes here.